osya/social_contacts/README.md

 - Used SDKs:
     - [`facebook-sdk`](https://github.com/mobolic/facebook-sdk) - for Facebook Graph
     - For Microsoft Graph used Python API https://github.com/microsoftgraph/msgraph-sdk-python
     - [`google-api-python-client`](https://github.com/google/google-api-python-client/).
-This client in the BaseGoogleOAuth2API for getting user data use Google+ API.
+Google People API is using.
+This client for getting user data in the BaseGoogleOAuth2API use Google+ API.
 So, both Google+ API and Google People API credentials should be granted for this app
 - Assets management: NPM & Webpack
 - Travis CI